Water pollution: By country

-For example, water pollution in India and China is wide spread.
+For example, water pollution in India and China is widespread.
 About 90 percent of the water in the cities of China is polluted.

 Control and reduction

 Pollution control philosophy

-One aspect of environmental protection are mandatory regulations but they are only part of the solution.
-Other important tools in pollution control include environmental education, economic instruments, market forces and stricter enforcements.
+One aspect of environmental protection is mandatory regulations, which are only part of the solution.
+Other important tools in pollution control include environmental education, economic instruments, market forces, and stricter enforcement.
 Standards can be "precise" (for a defined quantifiable minimum or maximum value for a pollutant), or "imprecise" which would require the use of Best available technology (BAT) or Best practicable environmental option (BPEO).
-Market-based economic instruments for pollution control can include: charges, subsidies, deposit or refund schemes, the creation of a market in pollution credits, and enforcement incentives.
+Market-based economic instruments for pollution control can include charges, subsidies, deposit or refund schemes, the creation of a market in pollution credits, and enforcement incentives.

 Moving towards a holistic approach in chemical pollution control combines the following approaches: Integrated control measures, trans-boundary considerations, complementary and supplementary control measures, life-cycle considerations, the impacts of chemical mixtures.

 Control of water pollution requires appropriate infrastructure and management plans.
 The infrastructure may include wastewater treatment plants, for example sewage treatment plants and industrial wastewater treatment plants.
 Agricultural wastewater treatment for farms, and erosion control at construction sites can also help prevent water pollution.
 Effective control of urban runoff includes reducing speed and quantity of flow.

 Water pollution requires ongoing evaluation and revision of water resource policy at all levels (international down to individual aquifers and wells).

 Sanitation and sewage treatment

 Municipal wastewater can be treated by centralized sewage treatment plants, decentralized wastewater systems, nature-based solutions or in onsite sewage facilities and septic tanks.
-For example, waste stabilization ponds are a low cost treatment option for sewage, particularly for regions with warm climates.
+For example, waste stabilization ponds can be a low cost treatment option for sewage.
 UV light (sunlight) can be used to degrade some pollutants in waste stabilization ponds (sewage lagoons).
 The use of safely managed sanitation services would prevent water pollution caused by lack of access to sanitation.

 Well-designed and operated systems (i.e., with secondary treatment stages or more advanced tertiary treatment) can remove 90 percent or more of the pollutant load in sewage.
 Some plants have additional systems to remove nutrients and pathogens.
 While such advanced treatment techniques will undoubtedly reduce the discharges of micropollutants, they can also result in large financial costs, as well as environmentally undesirable increases in energy consumption and greenhouse gas emissions.

 Sewer overflows during storm events can be addressed by timely maintenance and upgrades of the sewerage system.
 In the US, cities with large combined systems have not pursued system-wide separation projects due to the high cost, but have implemented partial separation projects and green infrastructure approaches.
 In some cases municipalities have installed additional CSO storage facilities or expanded sewage treatment capacity.